How can you quickly become known as the go-to authority in your field?

 Did you think you were being clever by listing your keyword 50 times on the bottom of your site?
 We can all see it and it looks like a hot mess!
 Always write for humans first and search engines second.

 SEO gobbledygook anywhere on your site looks like a desperate ploy for a better ranking – which is not something someone who is already at the top needs to do.
 Instead, use the built-in SEO features in Thesis to optimize your site for search.
-If you don’t have Thesis, the All In One SEO Pack plugin works too.

 7. Clear the Clutter